 When given a choice, it is important to make the right selection to keep our options open for the future.
 At Compass International School Doha, we are pleased to offer a comprehensive International General Certificate of Secondary Education (IGCSE) Programme in Years 10 and 11 (Key Stage 4).
 To assist you in this process, I am pleased to offer our IGCSE Options Guide.
 We have prepared this booklet to try to answer some of the questions you might have about what happens next in the educational journey through school to Higher Education and the world of work.
-If you have any other questions about any part of the process, please ask and we will be happy to help.
+If there is anything about which you are unsure at any point in the process, please ask and we will do our best to clarify the issue for you.

-The IGCSE programme in Key Stage 4 marks an important time in every student's education.
-It sets a path for future success and allows for choice in the range of subjects available, without closing doors to the future.
-Everyone must study the core subjects of English, Mathematics, Science, a language and Physical Education, combined with a range of options tailored to individual preferences.
+The IGCSE Key Stage 4 marks an important time in every student's education.
+It sets a path for future success and allows for choice in the range of subjects chosen without closing doors to the future.
+Everyone must study the core subjects of English, Mathematics, Science, a Language and Physical Education, combined with a range of options geared towards individual preferences.

+The process of taking responsibility for student's own studies starts here and will continue into the choice of the six IB subjects before the move to university.
 Study over these two years will lead to important examinations at the end of the courses.
-These are external examinations, set and marked by examiners employed by Pearson Edexcel and Cambridge International Examinations.
-They are recognised international qualifications which will help students access university in many countries and assist on the way to a successful career in the future.The process of students taking responsibility for their studies starts here and will continue into their choice of either our IB Diploma Programme or A-Leves, before the move to university.
+These are external examinations, set and marked by examiners employed by the awarding Pearson Edexcel IGCSE board.
+They are recognised international qualifications which will help students access university in many countries and assist on the way to a successful career in the future.

 This booklet, the Information Evenings and the one-to-one support sessions are designed to help every student make the right choice.
-We hope that you find this guide to be a useful starting point for making these important decisions.
+We hope that you find this guide to be a useful starting point for choosing wisely.